chrismgentry/Distribution-Maps/README.md

-# Working with Remote Data, APIs, and Simple Distribution Models
+# Working with Remote Data, Distribution Networks, and Simple Species Distribution Models

-Species Distribution Exercise for BIOL 5700, Advanced Data Analytics<br></br>
+Species Distribution Exercise for BIOL 5660, Advanced Data Analytics<br></br>

 This exercise will provide information for using R to connect to remote datasets, work with APIs, and create basic species distribution models. <br></br>